 Takeaway

 When it comes to ads, you don’t always have to spend time and money on copy and design – you can let your loyal customers handle that for you.
-Using their content in your ads (or as your ads) makes them feel more natural, and makes it easier for consumers to relate to them (in this case, the fact that the photos didn’t seem staged really helped the ad seem genuine and not forced or fake).
+Using their content in your ads (or as your ads) makes them feel more natural, and makes it easier for consumers to relate to them (in this case, the fact that the photos didn’t seem staged really helped the ad feel genuine and not forced or fake).

 Also, ads don’t always have to be grandiose and expensive – minimalist and cost-efficient ads can be very efficient too.